 The river regularly overflows its banks in heavy rain sustaining an interesting mix of vegetation down in the ravine.
 Towering above you is dense foliage including Japanese zelkova, bamboo leaf and konara oak, mountain cherry, bamboo and palms.
 It creates an ecosystem that is cool even in the humid Japanese summer.

 Further down the path you’ll pass under Tamazawa bridge and come to a detour off to the left leading to Todoroki Valley Tomb Number 3.
 This unusual tunnel-style tomb dates back to the 7th century, around the end of the Kofun and early Nara period.

-Just past the tombs are toilet facilities, an open space with some seats and the path continues.
+Just past the tombs are toilet facilities, and an open space with some seats and the path continues.
 The next stop is Chido Daishi-do, a tiny temple building dedicated to the monk Daishi, a central figure in Japanese Buddhism, as a child.
 You can make a prayer here or just pause to see the statue.
 I’ve been fascinated as we’ve toured Japan over the years at the connection to Daishi in so many places from Mt Misen in Miyajima to the hillside behind Daigo-ji temple in Kyoto.

 Look out on the path below Daishi’s statue for a traditional-style bore pump.
 While officially you would be told it is not drinking water there was a local woman there when we visited filling water bottles to take home, it seemed to be highly sought after by the locals who were happy to carry heavy bottles of the water some distance in preference to drinking water from the kitchen tap which is perfectly safe in Japan.